tiagosiebler/bybit-api/README.md

 // or
 // import { WS_KEY_MAP, WebsocketClient } from 'bybit-api';

 // Create an instance of the WebsocketClient.
-This will automatically handle connectivity and authentication for you. const wsClient = new WebsocketClient(
+// This will automatically handle connectivity and authentication for you. const wsClient = new WebsocketClient(
   {
     key: 'yourApiKeyHere',
     secret: 'yourApiSecretHere',

-    // testnet: true, // Whether to use the testnet environment.
-Create API keys here: https://testnet.bybit.com/app/user/api-management
+    // Whether to use the testnet environment.
+    // Create testnet API keys here: https://testnet.bybit.com/app/user/api-management
+    // testnet: true,

+    // Whether to use the livenet demo trading environment
-    // demoTrading: false, // note: As of Jan 2025, demo trading does NOT support the WS API }
+    // Note: As of Jan 2025, demo trading only supports consuming events, it does
+    // NOT support the WS API.
+    // demoTrading: false,
+  }
 );